quantum0813/SimpleExpressionParser/README.md

 Three executables will be created: calc, calc2postfix and calc2sexpr.

+To use the program just run `./calc`, `./calc2postfix` or `./calc2sexpr` in a terminal.
+The program will wait for you to input an expression, and then press enter.
+You can also use the test suite to test multiple expressions at once (see below).

 #Test Suite
 A simple Python-based test suite has been created to ease the testing of these programs.